pangolindex/exchange-contracts/contracts/staking-positions/README.md

 tries to frontrun a buyer by withdrawing the staked balance from the NFT position, the transaction will revert.

-### `PangoChef`
+### `Pango Chef`

 [`PangoChef`](./PangoChef.sol) is a MiniChef analogue that uses SAR algorithm.

 In this implementation, there can be infinite amount of pools which separetely utilize the SAR algorithm.
 So each pool has its own total staked balance and average staking duration.

 PangoChef distributes global rewards to pools based on Synthetix’s staking algorithm, such that pool operations and updating rewards is in constant time as the number of pools increase.
 Then each pool separately utilizes the SAR algorithm to distribute its reward allocation to users.

-PangoChef requires a Uniswap V2 factory and a wrapped native token address to be defined in constructor.
-Although PangoChef accepts any ERC20 token to be staked, it is mainly intended for liquidity pool tokens.
+PangoChef requires a Uniswap V2 factory and a wrapped native token address to be defined in PangoChef constructor.
+Although accepts any ERC20 token to be staked, it is mainly intended for PangoChef liquidity pool tokens.

 PangolinStakingPosition had a simple compounding mechanism.
 In PangoChef, compounding requires that (1) pool’s staking token is a liquidity pool pair token of the factory defined in the constructor, and (2) one of the tokens in the pair is `rewardsToken`.
 Given these requirements, compounding works as follows.

-* ✅ `compound()`:
+* 😎 `compound()`:
   * Harvests rewards without resetting the staking duration of the user of the pool,
   * Transfers equivalent amount of the pair of the rewards token from user’s wallet to the contract,
   * Pairs the rewards token and the token supplied by the user to create the staking token by adding liquidity to pair,
   * Stakes the newly minted liquidity pool receipt tokens to the pool,
   * The staking duration of the newly staked tokens starts from zero.

 Another version of compounding is also possible for any pool.
 In this version, harvested rewards from any pool are paired with wrapped version of the native gas token, and staked to pool zero.
 In PangoChef, pool zero (`poolId == 0`) is reserved for `WRAPPED_NATIVE_TOKEN-REWARDS_TOKEN` liquidity pool token, and it is created in constructor.

-* ✅ `compoundToPoolZero()`:
+* 😎 `compoundToPoolZero()`:
   * Harvests rewards without resetting the staking duration of the user of the pool,
   * Transfers equivalent amount of native gas token from user’s wallet to the contract,
   * Pairs the rewards token and the wrapped version of the native gas token to create the staking token of pool zero,
   * Stakes the newly minted liquidity pool receipt tokens to the pool zero,
   * The staking duration of the newly staked tokens starts from zero,
   * A lock is created on pool zero.

 Compounding to pool zero requires a locking mechanism to prevent gaming of the system.
 Without locking, a user could